KatieThornton/Rosalind.info-Problems/README.md

 INI3 | Strings and Lists | Slicing
 INI4 | Conditions and Loops | 'if' statements
-INI5 | Working with Files | Reading and writing files
+INI5 | Working with Files | Reading and writing files INI6 | Dictionaries | Using dictionaries to store information